Skip to main content

 Sundials and Water Clocks

-The Egyptians formalized the sundial around 1500 BCE, dividing daylight into twelve parts.
-The problem was obvious: sundials don’t work at night, indoors, or on cloudy days.
-So the Egyptians also developed water clocks—clepsydrae—vessels that dripped water at a controlled rate, marking time by how much water had flowed.
+The Egyptians formalized the sundial around 1500 BCE and divided daylight into twelve parts.
+Sundials do not work at night, indoors, or on cloudy days, so the Egyptians also built water clocks.
+These vessels dripped water at a steady rate and marked time by how much water had flowed.

-Water clocks were the standard for a thousand years.
+Water clocks stayed standard for a thousand years.
 The Greeks refined them.
-The Romans relied on them.
-Chinese engineers built elaborate water-clock towers with automated bell-striking mechanisms.
-But water clocks were furniture, not instruments you could carry.
+The Romans used them.
+Chinese engineers built water-clock towers with bell-striking machines.
+But they were still furniture, not portable tools.

 The Mechanical Clock Arrives

 The first mechanical clocks appeared in European monasteries and cathedrals around 1270–1300 CE.
-These were weight-driven devices—heavy stones on ropes, turning gears through gravity—installed in towers to regulate the prayer schedule.
+They were weight-driven machines, with heavy stones on ropes turning gears through gravity.
+They sat in towers to regulate prayer schedules.
 They had no dials or hands.
 They rang bells.
 The word “clock” comes from the Celtic clocca and the German Glocke, both meaning “bell.”

 By the 1300s, clock towers defined European city life.
-The clock in the tower told everyone the same time—a civic technology that standardized commerce, governance, and daily rhythm.
-But the clock was attached to a building.
-Time was still a public good, not a personal possession.
+The clock told everyone the same time and helped standardize commerce, governance, and daily rhythm.
+But it was still attached to a building.
+Time was public, not personal.

 Note